-In the meantime, if you have been diagnosed with (or are suspected of having) COVID-19, or if you have been exposed to someone diagnosed with (or suspected of having) COVID-19, please call our Resource Nurse at 650-725-7336 to discuss your eligibility to donate.
-If you have recently donated blood and any of the above scenarios apply, please call our Post-Donation Callback Line at 650-724-996 immediately so we can evaluate your previous donations.
+We encourage anyone who falls into these categories to call our Resource Nurse at 650-725-7336 to discuss their eligibility.
+If you have recently donated blood and any of the aforementioned scenarios apply, please call our Post-Donation Callback Line at 650-725-9968 immediately so we can evaluate your previous donations.